What's the Meaning Behind the Metal Stars

 What is the Real Meaning Behind the Metal Stars on this House?

-In other cases, they are painted right onto the structure.
+In other instances, they are directly painted onto the building.

 Top 8 Most Popular Home Styles In The U.S Top 8 Most Popular Home Styles In The U.S